pwr-Solaar/Solaar/docs/rules.md

 `TestBytes` conditions consist of a sequence of three or four integers and use the first two to select bytes of the notification data.
 Writing this kind of test condition is not trivial.
-Three-element `TestBytes` conditions are true if the selected bytes bit-wise anded with its third element is non-zero.
+Three-element `TestBytes` conditions are true if the selected bytes bit-wise AND with its third element is non-zero.
-The value of these test conditions is the result of the and.
+The value of these test conditions is the result of the AND.
 Four-element `TestBytes` conditions are true if the selected bytes form a signed integer between the third and fourth elements.
 The value of these conditions is the signed value of the selected bytes